Certified Robustness to Data Poisoning in Gradient-Based Training: Introduction

-\begin{itemize}[leftmargin=*] \item A generic threat model for capturing the capabilities and goals of a poisoning attack. \item A framework, including a novel bound propagation strategy, for computing sound bounds on the influence of a poisoning adversary on any model trained with gradient-based methods. \item Based on the above, a series of formal proofs that allow us to bound the effect of poisoning attacks that seek to corrupt the system with targeted, untargeted, or backdoor attacks. \item An extensive empirical evaluation demonstrating the effectiveness of our approach. \end{itemize}
+\begin{itemize}[itemsep=1pt, topsep=2pt] \item A framework for soundly bounding the reachable parameter space of gradient-trained models under poisoning attacks. \item An instantiation of our framework based on bound-propagation, including a novel extension of the CROWN algorithm to the interval-parameter setting. \item Based on the above, a series of formal proofs that allow us to bound the effect of poisoning attacks with respect to arbitrary attack goals. \item An extensive empirical evaluation demonstrating the effectiveness of our approach. \end{itemize}